luperrin/09-Weather-Analysis-lukeperrin/README.md

 # 09-Weather-Analysis-lukeperrin
-Module 9 Challenge: using Flask to analyze weather data and MongoDB to store the data.
+Module 9 Challenge: weather analysis with Flask and data storage and retrieval using SQLite and sqlalchemy